AliBazzi/IdentityServer4.Contrib.RedisStore/README.md

 }
 ```

-You can pass also ConfigurationOptions instance, which contains the configuration of Redis store:
+As an alternative, you can pass ConfigurationOptions instance, which contains the configuration of Redis store:

 ```csharp
 public void ConfigureServices(IServiceCollection services)